StackVista/stackstate-docs/setup/installation/openshift_install.md

 Once this is done, you can continue with the installation of the StackState Helm chart on OpenShift.

 ## See also

+For other configuration and management options, please refer to the Kubernetes documentation:

 - [Manage a StackState Kubernetes installation](/setup/installation/kubernetes_install/README.md)